gestaacinc/day_5/day5.md

 ('Jose', 'Rizal', 'jose.rizal@email.com', 'Calamba', 'South Luzon', '2025-10-15', 1, 5000),
 ('Andres', 'Bonifacio', 'andres.b@email.com', 'Manila', 'NCR', '2025-10-16', 2, 8500);
 ```

+> **Why this is the better way:** Always list the columns explicitly (never `INSERT INTO customers VALUES (...)`).
+Explicit columns make the statement resilient to schema changes and let the database auto-generate `customer_id`.
+A single multi-row `INSERT` is also one transaction instead of many.

 **The Table Change:** The `customers` table grows by 2 rows.
 These new records are now instantly available for the marketing team to pull into their email lists.